duarteocarmo/duarteocarmo.com/content/posts/106-how-I-hermes.md

 "An agent that books flights for you" is the dream that has been sold to us for many years.
 An LLM taking pictures of a browser and trying to click around the Google Flights interface has never worked.

 But not anymore.
 Saramago has access to the [Google Flights CLI](https://github.com/punitarani/fli).
 That means I can search flights on my own terms.
 I can be as annoying as I want with my peculiar travelling choices.
 And plot them just the way I like.
-When is time to book - I will do it.
+When it's time to book - I will do it.
 Much better than any Momondo-like experience.

-## 6. Writing and brainstorming
+## Use case 6: Writing and brainstorming

 <center>
 <a href="{static}/images/106/writing-mockups.webp" target="_blank">